 - Smoking.
 It's thought that smoking lessens the oxygen supply to disks, causing them to break down more quickly.

 - Frequent driving.
-Being seated for long periods combined with the vibration from the motor vehicle engine can put pressure on the spine.
+Being seated for long periods combined with the vibration from a motor vehicle engine can put pressure on the spine.

 - Being sedentary.
 Regular exercise can help prevent a herniated disk.

 Just above your waist, your spinal cord ends.
-What continues through the spinal canal is a group of long nerve roots that resemble a horse's tail (cauda equina).
+What continues through the spinal canal is a group of long nerve roots that resembles a horse's tail, called the cauda equina.

 Rarely, disk herniation can compress the entire spinal canal, including all the nerves of the cauda equina.
-In rare instances, emergency surgery might be required to avoid permanent weakness or paralysis.
+In rare instances, emergency surgery might be needed to avoid permanent weakness or paralysis.